Description

 - Shape the Donuts - Dip your pointer finger into some flour and create a hole in the center of the bun, piercing all the way through.
 Then twirl it around your pointer finger, rotating several times.
 As the hole gets larger, wrap it around both pointer fingers and roll in a circular motion.
 You'll want it to be at least 1.5 inches (3.8 cm) wide as the hole will shrink a little.

-- Proof Donuts - Place donuts on parchment paper squares and transfer to a large baking tray.
+- Proof Donuts - Place donuts onto the parchment paper squares and transfer to a large baking tray.
 Loosely cover with plastic wrap that has been sprayed with a bit of oil and allow to rise for about 45 minutes or until it passes the “poke” test.
 See note below.

-- Prep the Glaze - In a bowl, combine powdered sugar, melted butter, vanilla and cinnamon and add a few tablespoons of the reserved cereal milk.
+- Prep the Glaze - In a bowl, combine powdered sugar, melted butter, vanilla, cinnamon and 3 tablespoons of the reserved cereal milk.
 Whisk well until you reach your desired consistency.
 If you'd like a thicker glaze, add less milk, if you'd like a thinner glaze, add more milk.
 If you run out of the cereal milk, you can use regular milk.
+If the glaze is too thin, add more powdered sugar.
 Set glaze aside.

 - Prep the Coating - Add a cup of cinnamon crunch cereal to a sturdy ziploc bag and seal it.
 Use a rolling pin or the bottom of a heavy pot and crush the cereal until you have fine crumbs.
 Pour into a shallow bowl or plate and set aside.